 37° 06' 15.0" N | 08° 40' 23.0" W

-Praia do Pinhão is a small beach located between Praia dos Estudantes and Praia Dona Ana beaches.
-The colours at Pinhão are intense, the aqua turquoise of the sea and the oche coloured rock formations sculpted by nature.
-A walk along the clifftop will take you there and a long staircase guides you down onto the sands.
+Praia do Pinhão is a small beach between Praia dos Estudantes and Praia Dona Ana beaches.
+The colours at Pinhão are intense, the aqua turquoise of the sea and the ochre coloured rock formations sculpted by nature.
+A walk along the clifftop will take you there and a long staircase guides you down to the sands.
 The area below the staircase becomes submerged during high tide.
 A tunnel through a rock formation gives you access to a larger part of the beach, but this tunnel sits below the waterline when the tide is in.
-Praia do Pinhão is one of the quieter in the area.
-The waters here are pellucid and favoured by snorkellers.
+Praia do Pinhão is one of the quietest in the area.
+The waters here are placid and are favoured by snorkelers.

 37° 05' 39.2 "N | 08° 40' 04.6" W